-Information in this system of records comes from:
+Information contained in this system is obtained from:

-The individual who is the subject of the records.
+a.
+The individual who is the subject of the records;

-Official personnel documents of the agency, including records from any other agency system or records included in this notice.
+b.
+Official personnel documents of the agency, including records from any other agency system or records included in this notice;

-Agency officials who responded initially to the Freedom of Information and Privacy Act requests.
+c.
+Agency officials who responded initially to the Freedom of Information and Privacy Act requests;

 SYSTEMS EXEMPTED FROM CERTAIN PROVISIONS OF THE ACT: